 What is dyshidrotic eczema?

 Skin has several layers.
-The outermost layer is the epidermis.
+The outer layer is the epidermis.
 Under this is the dermis.
 The dermis contains blood vessels, nerve endings, hair roots, and sweat glands.
 With eczema, your skin becomes inflamed.
 Inflammatory cells of your immune system invade the epidermis.
 They irritate and destroy some of the tissues there.
 Eczema is common.
 It’s also known as atopic dermatitis.

 What causes dyshidrotic eczema?

-Researchers are still working to learn the causes.
+Experts are still working to learn the causes.
 But some factors may increase your risk of having it, such as:

 - Having had atopic dermatitis in the past